1.0 Privacy and Data Protection

 Requests by your web browser to my servers for web pages and other content on our website are recorded.
 I record information such as your geographical location, your Internet service provider and your IP address.
 I also record information about the software you are using to browse my website, such as the type of computer or device and the screen resolution.

-I use this information in aggregate to assess the popularity of the webpages on our website and how the website performs in providing content to you.
+I use this information in aggregate to assess the popularity of the webpages on my website and how the website performs in providing content to you.
 If combined with other information I know about you from previous visits, the data possibly could be used to identify you personally.

 10.0 Access to your personal information